kyma-project/test-infra/docs/prow/crier.md

 ## Available reporters

 Crier supports multiple reporters.
 Each reporter will become a Crier controller.
-Reporters that can can be used:
+Reporters that can be used:
 - GitHub reporter
 - Slack reporter
 - PubSub reporter